YosvanySS/ML_potential/README.md

 # ML_potential

-Reading daa base and creating input file for Quantum Espresso.
+It's reading the database and creating input files for Quantum Espresso.
-Running QE and determining numerical parameters fror the parallelization.
+It's running QE and determining numerical parameters for the parallelization.
-Creating run files for submit calculations to cluster.
+Creating run files for submitting calculations to cluster.